top of page

 We also observe on occasion that candidates have a slightly different name on their CV and their LinkedIn profiles.
 Make sure that they are exactly the same and make your profile consistent in English.
 Some profiles have a mix of English and Chinese, which does not look great, but you can choose to have both, one version in English and another one in Chinese (more about that here).

-By having a strong LinkedIn profile and delving into the above-mentioned resources, you will gain a better understanding of our firm's working culture, values, and practice areas, and what you would be doing.
-This knowledge will aid you in determining whether our firm aligns with your aspirations and preferences, and vice versa.
+By having a strong LinkedIn profile and delving into the above-mentioned resources, you will gain a better understanding of our firm's culture, values, and practice areas, and what you would be doing.
+This knowledge will help you in determining whether our firm aligns with your aspirations and preferences, and vice versa.

 James is an incoming penultimate year law student at City University of Hong Kong and completed his internship at Ravenscroft & Schmierer in June 2023.
 You can watch his video here.